kishoregajjala/DeepRL-PRJ-Navigation/README.md

 AlphaGo is a famous example of how Deep Reinforcement Learning achieve superhuman performance and defeated the world champion.

-This project implement a Value Based method called Deep Q-Networks
+This navigation project implements a Value Based method called Deep Q-Networks

+### The Environment
+#-
+The environment is based on Unity ML-agents.
+Please read more about ML-Agents by perusing the [GitHub repository](https://github.com/Unity-Technologies/ml-agents/ "GitHub repository title").

+The project environment is similar to, but not identical to the Banana Collector environment on the Unity ML-Agents GitHub page.